Bamber Bridge

 Bamber Bridge is a large village in Lancashire, England, 3 mi south-east of Preston, in the borough of South Ribble.
 The name derives from the Old English "bēam" and "brycg", which probably means "tree-trunk bridge".
-The population was 13,945 at the 2011 census.
+People who live in Bamber Bridge are often known locally as Briggers.

 History

 Textiles

 By 1764 calico printing had been established in what was then a village; this was the first example of calico printing anywhere in Lancashire.
 Previously had been mainly carried out in the south of England, before spreading to Scotland and the northern counties.

 In 1857, as a result of the downturn in the cotton trade, a large manufacturer and spinner in the village (Bamber Bridge SP & WN Co.) reported liabilities estimated at £40,000 to £60,000, and were about to go on short time.

 On 31 October 1859, the Withy Trees Mill in the village, owned by Eccles and Company, burnt down.
 It was reported that the spinning-master and engineer had stayed on after the mill had closed at 6:00 pm to repair some machinery on the third floor.
 A spark from a lamp is said to have dropped on some cotton waste, igniting it.
 Nobody was killed or injured, but between 16,000 and 17,000 spindles and 270 looms were destroyed and 250 people lost their jobs.

 On 7 June 1862, The Times stated that 600 hands had been thrown out of work with the stoppage of Dewhurst's Mill.
 The same report described the economic problems of the village: 1 in 5 people in Bamber Bridge and Walton-le-Dale and the surrounding area were now reduced to pauperism.

 A petition against the recognition of the Confederate States of America was presented to the House of Commons on Monday, 29 June 1863, by a villager, a Mr Barnes.
 No mention is made of his first name or whether he represented any organisation.

 The trade unionist George Woodcock was born in Bamber Bridge on 20 October 1904.
 He was a voluntary official of the Bamber Bridge branch of the Weavers' Association after a spell of tuberculosis.
 He won a TUC scholarship to Ruskin College, Oxford in 1929.
 He was awarded the CBE in 1953 and appointed a member of the Privy Council in 1957.
 He was General Secretary of the TUC in 1960 and a member of the Royal Commission on Trade Unions and Employers' Associations in 1965 and served as chairman from 1969 to 1971.
 He died on 30 October 1979.